 Are You Driving Your Subscribers Crazy?

 Every email marketer is guilty of annoying their customers at one point or another.
 Admitting you’ve been a part of the problem is the first step to fixing it.
-The Adobe Consumer Email Survey Report 2017 breaks down the most aggravating email marketing faux pas of the year.
 Here, we break down the biggest email marketing blunders and provide solutions for you to fix the problems, or avoid them all together.

 You’re Emailing Too Frequently

 The problem: Reigning supreme as the most annoying email marketing blunder is getting email too often.
-It’s no surprise that 47% of survey responders felt they were contacted too often by email marketers.
+It’s no surprise that 47% of average email responders feel they are contacted too often by email marketers.

 The solution: Timing is of huge importance when it comes to email marketing, but knowing the exact right number of emails can be difficult.
 The answer to timing of emails is not uniform and can be complex depending on your brand and products.
 Email marketers should rely on data to help bring changes to your scheduling, if needed.
 Stick to the testing approach to see what works for your brand and products.
 If you’re looking to double down on getting it right from the get go, allow your subscribers to manage the frequency at which they receive your emails during the sign-up process.